 In the case of vaginitis, additional treatment options include topical steroids, antifungal medications, antihistamines, or even topical estrogen cream.
 Your treatment path depends on the source of inflammation.

 If you notice any of the symptoms of vaginitis or urinary tract infection, schedule a diagnostic exam today.
-You can book your visit online 24 hours a day, or reach the office by phone during regular business hours.
+You can book your visit online 24 hours a day, or reach the office nearest you by phone during regular business hours.